rooklift/gofish/README.md

 For programmers looking to do their own Go stuff, the most interesting part of all this is probably the SGF parser, **load_sgf_tree()** in `sgf.py`.
 There are also rudimentary parsers for GIB, NGF, and UGF formats (but the SGF parser is much more full-featured).

+A standalone (single file) script that converts these things to SGF [is available](https://github.com/fohristiwhirl/xyz2sgf).

 ## Notes on SGF as I understand it

 * An SGF file is a tree of nodes